ph4s3r/cupid/README.md

 - trainer: reading h5path and training a model
 - in the trainer: global means and stds can be computed with (mean, std = helpers.ds_means_stds.mean_stds(full_ds)), need to re-run the trainer with manually entering the results into v2.compose.Normalize

-# constraints
+# versions

-- tested only on windows so far
+- tested only on windows: Anaconda / Python 3.9.18
 - made with PathML 2.1.1 & torch 2.1.1+cu121

 # concepts